carolekoziol/recipes/docs/sand/crispy_chicken_burger.md

 - 4 buns
 - 4 boneless and skinless chicken breasts
-	- pound the thicker end to 1/2" to 3/4" thick so they cook evenly
+	- pound the thicker end to 1/4" to 1/2" thick so they cook evenly
 - 1/2 cup all-purpose Flour
 - 2 eggs, beaten
 - bread crumbs/panko/doritos/puffed rice